Life has an unfortunate way of spinning out of control. This pandemic we’re still in is a perfect example of that.

 No, I’m not saying that someone in the relationship has to specifically be in charge.
 I’m not saying that you’re in charge because you’ve read this.

-Here are some ways to help maintain a great relationship to help your finances overall.
+Here are some other ways to help maintain a great relationship to help your finances overall.

 Every relationship will need some compromise at one point or another.